Orthocerida: Evolutionary history

-Orthocerids flourished in the Paleozoic Era, giving rise to such intriguing forms as the ascocerids.
-Moreover, the spherical protoconch, or first chamber, of some orthocerids suggests they were ancestors to the Bactritida, small orthoconic forms that gave rise to both the ammonoids and coleoids.
+Orthocerids flourished in the Paleozoic Era, giving rise to multiple orders, most notably ascocerids.
+The spherical protoconch, or first chamber, of some orthocerids suggests they were ancestors to the Bactritida, small orthoconic forms that gave rise to both the ammonoids and coleoids.
 Fossilized radulas from orthocerids also suggest a closer affinity with modern coleoids than with Nautilus.

-There is some dispute when the orthocerids finally became extinct.
-Although they are often said to have survived into the Triassic Period, the two genera that date from that period may actually be pseudorthocerids.
+There is some dispute as to when the orthocerids became extinct.
+Although they are said to have survived into the Triassic Period, the two genera that date from that period may actually be pseudorthocerids.
 In that case, the last orthocerids may date only to the Permian.
-However, the discovery in the Caucasus of a possible orthocerid from the Early Cretaceous Period suggests that they may have endured much longer as a ghost lineage.
+A potential Cenozoic descendant of orthocerids is known in Antarcticeras, an enigmatic cephalopod from the Eocene of Antarctica with an internal shell akin to that of coleoids but with an anatomy closely resembling that of orthocerids, suggesting that it may represent an orthocerid offshoot that diverged as its own subclass during the Paleozoic and survived up to the Eocene, convergently evolving a coleoid-esque internal shell.
+However, other studies recover it as a primitive oegopsid squid.